bethanygardner/gender-bias-names-public/analysis/exp2_analysis_main.md

 # Model 2: Condition \* Name Gender

-Effects of Name Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a FEMALE response, as opposed to a MALE or OTHER response.
+Effects of Condition (first name, full name) and the first name’s Gender Rating (centered, positive=more feminine) on the likelihood of a FEMALE response, as opposed to a MALE or OTHER response.
 In Experiment 2, the Last Name condition does not include any instances of the gendered first name, so it is not included here.
 Participant and Item are again included as random intercepts.

 ``` r
 m.namegender <- glmer(Female ~ Condition * GenderRatingCentered +